bkRodrigo/story-forum/documentation/devlog/log.md

   ACL rules
 * Policies!!!
 We definitely could've explored building good policies for this
 * I also didn't have time to verify that my api docs worked as expected
+* I would've liked to also make some good deploy docs

 [back to README](../../README.md)